Realized wavelet-based estimation of integrated variance and jumps in the presence of noise: Introduction

 \section{Introduction}

-Volatility of asset returns has become one of the primary concerns in financial econometrics research over the past decade.
-The increasingly popular \textit{Realized Volatility} approach was pioneering work which took advantage of the data in a nonparametric fashion, but as both theoretical insights and data availability have grown rapidly in the past decade, the research in \textit{Realized Volatility} has brought great improvement in the volatility estimation.
-The most fundamental result in realized variation states that it provides a consistent nonparametric estimate of price variability over a given time interval.
-The formalized theory is presented by \cite{abdl2003}.
-While authors provide a unified framework for modeling, \cite{zhou1996} was one of the first to provide a formal assessment of the relationship between cumulative squared intraday returns and the underlying return variance.
-The pioneering work by Olsen \& Associates on the use of high-frequency data, summarized by \cite{dacorogna}, produced milestone results for many of the more recent empirical developments in realized variation.
-A vast quantity of literature on several aspects of estimating volatility has emerged in the wake of these fundamental contributions.
+Volatility of asset returns has become one of the primary concerns in financial econometrics research over the past decades.
+One of the main improvements in this area has been introduction of high frequency data into the volatility estimation.
+The most popular \textit{Realized Volatility} approach was pioneering work which took advantage of the data in a nonparametric fashion, but as both theoretical insights and data availability have grown rapidly in the past decade, this research line has brought great improvements in the volatility estimation and forecasting.
+While simple realized volatility estimator of \cite{abdl2003} is still the most popular among researchers due to its simplicity, literature shown that it is important to improve the estimation as microstructure noise \citep{zhang2005,hansenlunde2006,bandirussel2006a,barndorff2008} and relatively frequent jumps \citep{barndorff2006,huang2005,abd2007,ads2009,sahaliajacod2009,Mancini2009} play an important role in the price process.

-Our work builds on the popular \textit{Realized Volatility} approach, bringing even more insights to the theory.
-While most time series models are set in the time domain, we enrich the analysis by the frequency domain.
-This is enabled by the use of the continuous wavelet transform.
+Our motivation is to bring the time-frequency insight into volatility estimation for the first time while most time series models are set in the time domain or frequency domain separately.
+This is enabled by the use of the wavelet transform.
 It is a logical step to take, as the stock markets are believed to be driven by heterogeneous investment horizons.
 In our work, we ask if wavelet decomposition can improve our understanding of volatility series and hence improve volatility forecasting and risk management.

-The usage of wavelets is motivated by their very appealing feature that they can be embedded into stochastic processes, as shown by \cite{antoniou1999}.
-Thus we can conveniently use them to extend the theory of quadratic variation.
-One of the issues with the interpretation of wavelets in economic applications is that they behave like a filter.
-Thus wavelets can hardly be used for forecasting in econometrics.
-But in the realized measures, we use wavelets decompose the daily variation of the returns using intraday information.
-By computing realized measures on the wavelet coefficients of the high frequency data, this problem vanishes for the daily volatility forecasts.
-Moreover, the approach suggests constructing a model from the wavelet decomposition.